 How is my application processed?

 Your application will be read by one or more members of our Admissions Committee.

 The best applications are then sent to faculty members in each applicant's research area(s) for additional comments.
-Some applicants are contacted for additional information or for a telephone interview.
+Some applicants are contacted for additional information or for a Skype interview.

 Please note that the addition of late information to your application does not cause it to be re-read.
 The admission decision is based on the information that is in the application at the time it is submitted and sent for review.